lachisholm/Data_Structure_Discovery/Stack.md

 LIFO(Stack) Optimized for scenarios where the most recent data is of the highest priority.
 It is used in applications where the order of operations must be reversed or last performed operation needs to be accessed quickly.

-FIFO(Queue) Best suited for scenarios where the order of operations or data processing must remain consistent over time.
-It is used in scheduling and sequential processing tasks where the first input should be the first to be processed or executed.

 |Operations and Big O Notation

 LIFO(stack)